Wolfin’ Part 1

 JUST SO YOU KNOW

-As you’re wolfing the hair may start to stick out from under your du-rag on the sides and also on the back of the head.
-When this happens, I usually give myself a taper on the sides and the back so that I can sport a clean look, but still go on strong with my wolfing session.
+As you’re wolfing the hair may start to stick out from under your durag on the sides and also on the back of the head.
+When this happens, you can give yourself a taper on the sides and the back so that you can sport a clean look, but still go on strong with your wolfing session.